scheuerell-lab/lab-meeting/2022/04-06/README.md

     - Meet in the parking lot to the east of SAFS (W35)
     - Mark is working on a to-do list that will include cleaning, maintenance, and inventory
     - We'll have pizza and drinks afterward

+* College of the Environment Spring Celebration will be from 3:00-5:00 on May 5 in the SAFS courtyard

+* Dara is organizing an outing to the Henry Art Gallery; fill out the [Doodle Poll](https://doodle.com/meeting/organize/id/zbqw7X7e)

 # Students